wx-chevalier/Cloud-Notes/Kubernetes/Ingress/Nginx Ingress 与 CertManager 部署.md

 > A certificate is the resource that cert-manager uses to expose the state of a request as well as track upcoming expirations.

-# Configure Let’s Encrypt Issuer
+# 配置 Let’s Encrypt Issuer

 We will set up two issuers for Let’s Encrypt in this example.
 The Let’s Encrypt production issuer has [very strict rate limits](https://letsencrypt.org/docs/rate-limits/).
 When you are experimenting and learning, it is very easy to hit those limits, and confuse rate limiting with errors in configuration or operation.